razorpay/blade/.changeset/eight-elephants-grin.md

 "@razorpay/blade": patch
 ---

-feat(FileUpload): error state UX enhancements
+feat(FileUpload): add `onReupload` prop to use in case of error state